danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/SystemNotification.md

 ![SystemNotification logo](Logo.png)

 SystemNotification is a SwiftUI SDK that lets you mimic the native iOS system notification that are presented when you toggle silent mode, connect your AirPods, etc.

-These notifications can be styled and customized to great extent.
-You can also use completely custom views.
+System notifications can be styled and customized.
+You can use a native-looking ``SystemNotificationMessage`` view as the content view, or any custom view.